 "Sky to ground" vegetation trimming is part of our process, which removes tree limbs that would normally have been above the power line and outside our standard trimming scope.
 Satellite imagery and computer modeling is used to help predict when trimming may be needed.
-Every year right-of-way areas are cleared to help minimize the impact from fallen trees or branches following a storm.
-And, prestorm patrols of power lines, facilities and equipment are conducted to mitigate any imminent threats within the right-of-way.
+Every year, right-of-way areas are cleared to help minimize the impact from fallen trees or branches.
+And, pre-storm patrols of power lines, facilities and equipment are conducted to mitigate any imminent threats within the right-of-way.